ptsgrn/ptsgrn/README.md

   ██║  ██║  ███████╗ ███████╗ ███████╗ ╚██████╔╝ ██╗
   ╚═╝  ╚═╝  ╚══════╝ ╚══════╝ ╚══════╝  ╚═════╝  ╚═╝

-  I am Patsagorn Yuenyong,  a  Computer  Science  Freshman at Chulalongkorn University, Thailand.
+  I am Patsagorn Yuenyong,  a  Computer Science sophomore at Chulalongkorn University, thailand.
 I am interested in Web Technology  and  Computational  Linguistics and believe in Opensource.
 Also Wikimedian,  Uncyclopedian  and EN <=> TH amateur translator.

   🔭 #Website: 'https://ptsgrn.dev'